Seasonal Pricing at Walt Disney World: Pay More to Wait in Line Longer!

 There are a couple of exceptions to this.

-• Late February and early March are expensive, but not crowded.
+• Very late February and very early March can be expensive, but not crowded.
 (This is from the increased willingness to pay of northeasterners getting away from the snow.)

-• Mid-July to mid-August is cheap at the deluxe resorts, but still crowded.
-August is priced this way to pull deluxe guests out of June and earlier July.
+• Early July to mid-August is cheap at the deluxe resorts, but still crowded.
+These dates are priced this way because the deluxes are hard to fill these dates, even though the parks are crowded.

 RELATED STUFF